 Celona enables 5G Network Performance Optimization

-Celona is a US-based startup that develops an end-to-end 5G local area network (LAN) solution that meets the connectivity needs of AI, industrial automation, and edge computing applications.
-The Celona Platform features the AI-powered Celona Assistant to recommend designs for 5G LAN dimensioning depending on the capacity requirements and changing device densities.
-Colena Assistant also monitors the network to ensure optimal performance.
-The Celona Orchestrator is another feature of the platform that performs SIM provisioning and device access control.
-All these features provide autonomous vehicles and robots in factories access reliable connectivity.
+Celona is a US-based startup that develops an end-to-end 5G local area network (LAN) solution for the connectivity needs of AI, industrial automation, and edge computing applications.
+It Celona Platform features an AI-powered assistant that recommends designs for 5G LAN dimensioning depending on the capacity requirements and device densities.

 Qucell establishes Private 5G Networks